Noreen Young: Life and career

 In 2018, Young's puppets were featured in an exhibit "Noreen Young, a Puppet Retrospective", at the Mississippi Valley Textile Museum, in Almonte.
 The 150 puppets from her collection that were exhibited spanned her career from 1967 to 2018.
 They included Basil the Beagle from Hi Diddle Day (1967–1976) and 10 puppets which she created for an adult opera, "Sleeping Rough", written by composer Roddy Ellias and performed for the Ottawa music festival, "Music and Beyond" (2018).
 Many of her puppets now reside in the National Museum of History and at Library and Archives Canada.

 Personal life and death

 Young was married to Bruce Kingsley and had two children and three step-children.
 She died at the Ottawa Civic Hospital on 18 April 2025, at the age of 85.
+She was cremated at C.R.
+Gamble Funeral Home.
+Her family and friends hosted her celebration of life at Almonte Old Town Hall on May 24, 2025.

 Order of Canada

 In 1995, Young was invested as a Member of the Order of Canada for having "effectively used puppetry to educate children on such crucial issues as safety, nutrition, environmental awareness and addictions."